ovochris56/diabetes-project/README.md

 4. **Data Visualization**:
    - Create several plots (e.g., histograms, boxplots, pairplots, scatter plots) to visualize the distribution of key features and their relationships with the target variable (`Outcome`).
-   - Explore the impact of features like `Glucose`, `BMI`, and `Age` on the likelihood of diabetes using data visualizations.
+   - Explore the impact of features like `Glucose`, `BMI`, `Blood Pressuere` , and `Age` on the likelihood of diabetes using data visualizations.

    You can run each section of the notebook to interactively explore the dataset and the analysis steps.